sasquatch678/A-Painted-World/Gameplay.md/Combat.md

 - Poise: Between 1-34 Agility actors will take two hits to stagger, between 35-59 Agility they will take 3 hits, etc. Power attacks count as 2 hits in this system.
 Two handed weapons deal twice as much poise damage.

 ### Archery

+You can perform Charged Shots or Power Shots while a bow is equipped.
+You can toggle between the two by pressing H.

+#### Charged Shots

+#### Power Shots